 The additional 10% early withdrawal tax doesn’t apply to the amount of an in-plan Roth rollover.
 However, the distribution may be taxable and subject to the additional early withdrawal tax if the participant withdraws it from the designated Roth account within five years (see the FAQs).

 In-plan Roth rollover is irreversible

 An in-plan Roth rollover cannot be reversed after the transfer is made.
 The rolled over amounts can’t later be returned to the transferring account.
-This treatment is different from rollovers to a Roth IRA, which may be recharacterized within a certain time limit.
+Rollovers to Roth IRAs also can’t be recharacterized.

 In-plan Roth rollovers as distributions

 A direct rollover to a designated Roth account is generally treated as a distribution followed by a transfer to the Roth account.
 But: